matth/chart-topper/README.md

 ## Installation

+To install Chart Topper

+	sudo gem install chart-topper

 Chart Topper is built around [Gruff](http://nubyonrails.com/pages/gruff) which is in turn built around [ImageMagick and RMagick](http://rmagick.rubyforge.org/install-osx.html).

-The quickest way to get all the ImageMagick dependancy installed is to use MacPorts (OS X).
+The quickest way to get the ImageMagick dependancy installed is to use MacPorts (OS X).

     sudo port install imagemagick